 Matthes, Jörg, Desirée Schmuck, and Christian von Sikorski.
 2019.
 “Terror, Terror Everywhere?
 How Terrorism News Shape Support for Anti-Muslim Policies as a Function of Perceived Threat Severity and Controllability.”
 Political Psychology 20 (2): 459.

 Czymara, Christian S., and Stephan Dochow.
 2018.
 “Mass Media and Concerns About Immigration in Germany in the 21st Century: Individual-Level Evidence over 15 Years.”
 European Sociological Review 34 (4): 381-401. doi:10.1093/esr/jcy019.

 Bleich, Erik, and A. M. van der Veen.
 2018.
 “Media Portrayals of Muslims: A Comparative Sentiment Analysis of American Newspapers, 1996-2015.”
 Politics, Groups, and Identities 15:1-20.

 Hainmueller, Jens, and DOMINIK HANGARTNER.
 2013.
 “Who Gets a Swiss Passport?
 A Natural Experiment in Immigrant Discrimination.”
 American Political Science Review 107 (01): 159-87.

 Thomann, Eva, and Carolin Rapp.
 2018.
 “Who Deserves Solidarity?
 Unequal Treatment of Immigrants in Swiss Welfare Policy Delivery.”
 Policy Studies Journal 46 (3): 531-52.

 In order to achieve the goals and to be prepared for the final exam, each participant will be strongly encouraged to hand-in a weekly critique/policy brief.
-Moreover, the each participant is encouraged to take part in/prepare a short impulse presentation (5 minutes) as well as conduct a short session summary (both these activities are conducted in small groups)
+Moreover, the each participant is encouraged present a country example (in small groups).

 Criteria for achieving the goals